dphjacques/HPx-SorptionModels/README.md

-# HPx-TippingModelVII
+# HPx-SorptionModels
-Module for Tipping's humic-ion binding Model VII
+Module for sorption on inorganic and organic substances.
+Included models are:

-**Description**
+ Tipping's humic-ion binding Model VII